Breakfast enchiladas finished dish

 Do Mexicans eat enchiladas for breakfast?

-Mexicans eat enchiladas at any time of day, so you'll often see them on a breakfast menu in a restaurant, as well as being prepared in the home early in the morning.
+Mexicans eat enchiladas at any time of day.
+You can often find them on breakfast menus in restaurants.
+They are also made at home early in the morning.

 Can you prepare enchiladas ahead of time?